dollarshaveclub/reframe.js/README.md

 </p>
 <hr>
 <h1 align="center">🖼 Reframe.js</h1>

-> Reframe.js is a javascript plugin that makes elements scale at a fixed ratio.
+<h4 align="center">Reframe.js is a javascript plugin that makes elements scale at a fixed ratio.</h4>

 This is particularly awesome for making embedded stuff, like videos or playlists, scale appropriately within a content area.
 This can done by hand but it's difficult to maintain, especially with CMS's and multiple editors.
 Reframe.js solves this issue—perfectly!